Service International (SCI) Gets a Buy Rating from Oppenheimer

-In a report released today, Scott Schneeberger from Oppenheimer assigned a Buy rating to Service International (SCI), with a price target of $45.00.
-The company’s shares closed last Wednesday at $41.17.
+Oppenheimer analyst Scott Schneeberger assigned a Buy rating to Service International (SCI) today and set a price target of $46.00.
+The company’s shares closed last Tuesday at $44.01.

 See today’s analyst top recommended stocks >>